jonni-max/deploying-a-ml-model-to-cloud/model/model_card.md

 <https://archive.ics.uci.edu/ml/datasets/census+income>

 ## Evaluation Data
-We evaluated the model based on the same dataset as used for training.
+We used 20 % of the census dataset for testing, ie. evaluation of the model.

 ## Metrics
 We extracted model metrics, precision, recall and fbeta on sclices of male/female: